better identification of BTS model / capabilities to BSC

 The 2) seems to be more flexible (we can stuff BTS version into §9.4.62 SW Description TV for example) on the other hand we already using 1) actively.
 Overall I think we should use 2) unless it's somehow incompatible with other BTS hw we support.

-#10 Updated by msuraev over 1 year ago
+#10 Updated by msuraev almost 2 years ago

 - Checklist item OsmoBTS version number string added